Bombus cryptarum

 Bombus cryptarum is a species of bumblebee.
 It is native to the northern hemisphere, where it is "one of the most widespread bumblebees in the world."
 It occurs throughout Europe, Asia, and western North America.
 It is known commonly as the cryptic bumblebee.

-The species' complete distribution is unclear due to taxonomic uncertainties.
+The complete distribution of the species is unclear due to taxonomic uncertainties.
 It is part of a species complex of several bees in the subgenus Bombus sensu stricto, which are very similar and difficult to tell apart.

 It has only recently been identified in the British Isles.